obfusk/open_uri_w_redirect_to_https/README.md

   Monkey-patching is not a very robust way to fix bugs.
 Use at your own risk.

-  Q: why should I prefer this gem to [open_uri_redirections] (https://github.com/jaimeiniesta/open_uri_redirections)?
+  Q: Why should I prefer this gem to [open_uri_redirections] (https://github.com/jaimeiniesta/open_uri_redirections)?
   <br/>
-  A: because this one is thread-safe (I hope); other than that, feel free to choose either
+  A: Now that open_uri_redirections (>= 0.2.0) is thread-safe, feel
+  free to choose either based on your needs.
+This gem supports global and dynamic defaults, wherease open_uri_redirections supports HTTPS to HTTP (unsafe) redirects.

   NB: this gem internally uses thread-local variables like `Thread.current[:__open_uri_w_redirect_to_https__]`.